vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 ## Summary
 Constraining search for nearest neighbors using query-time constraints is mission-critical for real-world applications using AI-powered vector representations.
-By introducing these new native parameters for controlling vector search filtering behavior,
+By introducing parameters for controlling vector search filtering behavior,
 Vespa further fortifies its position in the industry as the leading open-source serving technology for vector search applications.

 To try out these parameters in practice, see the [practical nearest neighbor search guide](https://docs.vespa.ai/en/nearest-neighbor-search-guide.html) and